 Drama 8 is an introductory course in the Theatre Program.
-The main emphasis of the course is creative drama.
-The students will be involved in various lead up drama activities including theatre games, improvisation and script writing.
+The main emphasis of the course is creative drama where students will have the opportunity to create their own characters and stories.
+The students will be involved in various drama activities including theatre games, improvisation, and scene building.